ekeren/react-wing-workshop/03-react.md

 ## Prerequisites

-First, lets verify that you can create a react application using `create-react-app`:
+First, lets verify that you can create a react application using `create-react-app` Make sure you are at the project root directory (and not inside `backend`)
 ```sh
 npx create-react-app client
 cd client